-And while you lounge in your lawn chair or splash you feet in the water, waiting for those burgers to cook to juicy char-broiled perfection, the thought might just cross your mind…is the dream…the American Dream … still alive?
+And while you lounge in your lawn chair or splash your feet in the water, waiting for those burgers to cook to juicy char-broiled perfection, it might a good time to ponder this question …is the dream…the American Dream … still alive?

 The true American Dream?
 Yes, I’d say it is now alive more than ever.